|

 substituted shrimp for chicken (1lb), 3 Tbsp

-garlic chili paste and NO ketchup, No oyster
+garlic chili paste, No oyster

 sauce (didn't have any), substituted Brandy for